ROSEN, GLOBAL INVESTOR COUNSEL, Encourages Sprouts Farmers Market, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action - SFM

 WHY ROSEN LAW: We encourage investors to select qualified counsel with a track record of success in leadership roles.
 Often, firms issuing notices do not have comparable experience, resources, or any meaningful peer recognition.
 Many of these firms do not actually litigate securities class actions, but are merely middlemen that refer clients or partner with law firms that actually litigate the cases.
 Be wise in selecting counsel.
 The Rosen Law Firm represents investors throughout the globe, concentrating its practice in securities class actions and shareholder derivative litigation.
 Rosen Law Firm achieved, at that time, the largest ever securities class action settlement against a Chinese Company.
 Rosen Law Firm was Ranked No. 1 by ISS Securities Class Action Services for number of securities class action settlements in 2017.
 The firm has been ranked in the top 4 each year since 2013 and has recovered hundreds of millions of dollars for investors.
 In 2019 alone the firm secured over $438 million for investors.
 In 2020, founding partner Laurence Rosen was named by law360 as a Titan of Plaintiffs’ Bar.
 Many of the firm’s attorneys have been recognized by Lawdragon and Super Lawyers.

-DETAILS OF THE CASE: According to the lawsuit, defendants provided investors with material information concerning Sprouts Farmers Market’s growth potential for the fiscal year 2025.
-Defendants’ statements included, among other things, confidence in Sprouts’ customer base to remain resilient to macroeconomic pressures and that Sprouts Farmers Market would instead benefit from the perceived tailwinds from a more cautious consumer.
-Defendants provided these overwhelmingly positive statements to investors while, at the same time, disseminating materially false and misleading statements and/or concealing material adverse facts concerning the true state of Sprouts Farmers Market’s growth potential; notably, that a more cautious consumer could result in significant slowdown in sales growth and the purported tailwinds would be unable to dampen the slowdown or would otherwise fail to manifest entirely.
+DETAILS OF THE CASE: According to the lawsuit, defendants provided investors with material information concerning Sprouts’ growth potential for the fiscal year 2025.
+Defendants’ statements included, among other things, confidence in Sprouts’ customer base to remain resilient to macroeconomic pressures and that Sprouts would instead benefit from the perceived tailwinds from a more cautious consumer.
+Defendants provided these overwhelmingly positive statements to investors while, at the same time, disseminating materially false and misleading statements and/or concealing material adverse facts concerning the true state of Sprouts’ growth potential; notably, that a more cautious consumer could result in significant slowdown in sales growth and the purported tailwinds would be unable to dampen the slowdown or would otherwise fail to manifest entirely.
 When the true details entered the market, the lawsuit claims that investors suffered damages.

 No Class Has Been Certified.
 Until a class is certified, you are not represented by counsel unless you retain one.
 You may select counsel of your choice.
 You may also remain an absent class member and do nothing at this point.
 An investor’s ability to share in any potential future recovery is not dependent upon serving as lead plaintiff.